The introduction of a landfill levy is a long-term approach to improving waste management and resource recovery in Tasmania.

 Grant recipients are using the funding for a variety of projects, including weighbridges, compliance management, training staff and project management.

-A range of resources to support our stakeholders in transitioning their own communities to participate in the landfill levy system.
-Landfill Levy Awareness Resources
+A range of resources to support our stakeholders in transitioning their own communities to participate in the landfill levy system are available on the Landfill Levy Awareness Resources page.